Help-Link: Harrogate Borough Council

-Harrogate Borough Council have worked with Help-Link since 2002, with the firm supplying boiler installation and maintenance services, and after the collapse of Connaught in September 2010, the company was asked to provide emergency repair and maintenance work.
+Harrogate Borough Council have worked with Help-Link since 2002, supplying them with boiler installation and maintenance services.
+After the collapse of Connaught in September 2010, the company was asked to provide emergency repair and maintenance work.
 The contract included annual gas servicing and the provision of landlord safety certificates for 3,885 properties in the Harrogate district.
-As part of Harrogate Homeless Project (HHP) funded by the Government’s Places of Change Programme and Harrogate Borough Council, Help-Link renovated the Harrogate Homeless Project's accommodation building, enabling it to provide 16 single bedrooms, 11 toilets and eight shower rooms for its clients.
+As part of Harrogate Homeless Project (HHP), funded by the Government’s Places of Change "Programme" and Harrogate Borough Council, Help-Link renovated the Harrogate Homeless Project's accommodation building, enabling it to provide 16 single bedrooms, 11 toilets and eight shower rooms for its clients.

 Selby and Richmondshire District Councils

-In 2010, Help-Link were awarded 3 1/2-year contracts for gas boiler service and general maintenance for Selby District Council, and Richmondshire District Council.
+In 2010, Help-Link were awarded 3 1/2-year contracts for gas boiler service and general maintenance for Selby District Council, and "Richmondshire" District Council.

 Government Warm Front Scheme

-The Government Warm Front Scheme was re-launched in March 2011 under the UK Coalition Government to give financial assistance for homes struggling with fuel bills to become more cost and energy efficient.
-Eligibility for the scheme centred on income-related benefits and also household efficiency to enable the least energy efficient homes to be prioritised.
-The Government provided up to £6,000 in grants in order to cut fuel poverty and Help-Link were selected as a certified agent to work on the behalf of the Warm Front Scheme, contracted as installation engineers to install and repair boilers to reduce the numbers of households with a sub-standard or broken boiler.
+The Government Warm Front Scheme was re-launched in March 2011 under the UK Coalition Government to give financial assistance to homes struggling with bills to become more cost and energy efficient.
+Eligibility depends on income-related benefits and household efficiency to enable the least energy efficient homes to be prioritised.
+The Government provided up to £6,000 in grants in order to cut fuel poverty.
+Help-Link were selected as a certified agent to work on the behalf of the Warm Front Scheme, contracted as installation engineers to install and repair boilers to reduce the numbers of households with a sub-standard or broken boiler.

-The Warm Front Scheme drew to a close at the end of 2012, with all outstanding jobs being completed by Help-Link within the early months of 2013.
+The Warm Front Scheme closed at the end of 2012, with all outstanding jobs being completed by Help-Link within the early months of 2013.